DMDII projects demonstrate and apply digital manufacturing technologies to increase the competitiveness of American manufacturing.

 Lead Organization: STEP Tools, Inc.

-Other Organizations on this Team: ITI-Global (International TechneGroup Incorporated), Mitutoyo America, SystemInsights
+Other Organizations: ITI-Global (International TechneGroup Incorporated), Mitutoyo America, SystemInsights

 Integrated Manufacturing Variation Management – 14-07-02

-Other Organizations on the Team: Missouri University of Science and Technology, University of Illinois Urbana-Champaign
+Other Organizations: Missouri University of Science and Technology, University of Illinois Urbana-Champaign

 Intelligent Adaptive Machining Fixtures for Castings (IAMFixR) – 14-07-03